jmoncayo-pursuit/project-crest/README.md

 ### 3. Test on YouTube
 1. Go to any YouTube video
 2. The extension will automatically start monitoring
+3. **Watch the extension icon** - it turns green when actively managing volume
+4. **Click the extension icon** to see the live activity dashboard
-3. Look for "Crest Audio Agent" messages in browser console (F12)
+5. Look for "Crest Audio Agent" messages in browser console (F12)
-4. Loud events will trigger automatic volume reduction
+6. Loud events will trigger automatic volume reduction

 ## 🏗️ Architecture